sjl-sjtu/ti-scMR/README.md

 df_cum %>% write_csv("pace_cum.csv")
 ```

 Prepare data for eQTL.
-For this simulated dataset, we do not specify the locations of genes and SNPs, and we do not include any covariates (like genomic PCs).
+For this simulated dataset, we do not specify the locations of genes and SNPs.
+We include genomic PCs as covariates.
 Please check requirments of data format for package `MatrixEQTL` if you want to add these information in real data analysis.
 ```R
 # Gene expression data
 df <- fread("pace_cum.csv")